TOP 5 ADVANTAGES OF WEARING PPE AT WORK

 Noise-induced hearing loss is the term for hearing damaged by excessive noise.
 People differ in their sensitivity to noise, however, and there’s no way to determine who is most at risk.
 Factors such as sound pressure (decibel level), frequency (hertz), and exposure time all play a role in determining whether noise is harmful or just annoying.
 However, you should consider your hearing at risk if noise affects you in one of the following ways:

-- Have to shout above noise to make yourself heard
+- Having to shout above noise to make yourself heard

 - Have ringing in the ears for several hours after exposure to noise